-Story and photos by Alycia Blackwell-Pittman, NC Child Welfare Education Collaborative
+Story by Alycia Blackwell-Pittman, NC Child Welfare Education Collaborative

 On Friday, Feb.
 19, 2016, the NC Child Welfare Education Collaborative, which is based at the UNC School of Social Work, co-hosted Child Welfare Simulation Practice Labs in conjunction with UNC-Wilmington Schools of Nursing and Social Work.
 This event was designed to give social work students realistic exposure to practice skills needed to engage in home visits with involuntary clients.
 Nursing students and social work students engaged in simulated medical visits to illustrate how child welfare intersects with the medical profession.

 UNC-CH School of Social Work alumna, and Collaborative graduate, Holly Yeager-Royals, MSW ’04, is an adjunct professor at UNC-W and teaches their child welfare course.
 Yeager-Royals is also one of the primary coordinators for the exiting event.
 She is also employed full-time at New Hannover County DSS in child protective services.

 Students had the opportunity to complete mock home visits in a simulated lab.
 The lab is structured just like a real apartment.
 There was a two-way observation window and students were given a scenario to conduct mock home visits.
 Collaborative graduate, and UNC- Chapel Hill School of Social Work alumna Kourtney Taperek, MSW ’10, played the role of the parent.
 ECU alumna and Collaborative Graduate, Laura Ankrah played the role of the grandmother.
 Both gave authentic representations of the challenges that social workers face when assessing child safety in homes where there are allegations of abuse or neglect.